rackerlabs/support-how-to/content/how-to/rackspace-email/rackspace-webmail/index.md

 #### General Settings

-In the **General Settings** section, you can manage email options, your calendar, your preferred language, and the date and time settings.
+In the **General Settings** section, you can manage email, calendar, preferred language, and date and time settings.

 {{<image src="general_settings.png" alt="" title="">}}